This Ain't No Stop & Shop... The Real Way to Shop for Food

 It was the first time I could really understand people “living” in the city.
 Here people actually walked their dogs instead of having them walked.
 Even though, unfortunately, it seemed they ALL went to this one wall to allow them to pee which just happened to be a quarter block from my office and on my direct route… every day.
 Welcome to working in New York – hold your breath and watch out for mystery puddles.

 Just as the album didn’t have the thriving beat of “Reeling in the Years” – the city, on the 6-8 blocks surrounding my office, carried a slower pace than the city that I had known when coming in for a business meeting or day tripping with the family or friends.
 It was prettier, calmer.
-It felt like a cool oasis – maybe not temperature-wise but style-wise certainly and I was right in the middle of it all.
+It felt like a cool oasis – maybe not

 For example, the song “What a Shame” starts out with a guy who’s “grinding through his day gig, stacking cut-outs at the Strand.
 In walks Frannie from NYU…” The Strand Bookstore – which was only 4 blocks from the office was a regular lunch stop and NYU’s eggheaded funkiness was just 4 blocks South.
 See what I mean?
 I was right in the middle, literally, of that song.
 Not to mention the chord that the following lines struck...
 "I'm still working on that novel, but I'm just about to quit.
 Worried about the future now - well maybe this is it.
 It's not all that I thought it would be."
 I was divorced within a year of hearing that one and had started too many novels to even mention.
 The prophetic soul of Steely Dan strikes again.